What about my student loans?

 What kinds of things might I be involved in?

-Corps members are involved in all aspects of SOME’s services, e.g., medical and dental clinics, single and family housing programs, elderly services, secretarial services, job training or addiction programs.
-Corps members may be drivers, receptionists, office helpers, counselors or cooks.
+Corps members are involved in all aspects of SOME’s services, e.g., medical and dental clinics, single and family housing programs, elderly services, job training, mental health services or addiction programs.
 Service placement is discerned with the Corps member and the President of SOME and focuses on the needs of SOME and the gifts, talents, interests and flexibility of the Corps member.
 All Corps members assist with SOME’s summer camp program for low income seniors.